Xomega-Net/Xomega.Docs/docs/generators/services/service-impl.md

 Normally, you want to minimize the amount of custom code that you provide inline, mixed in with the generated code.
 To achieve that, you can add a partial class for the generated service implementation, add to it some custom methods that take any input arguments as the context and return the needed results, and then call those methods from the inline custom code.
 This way your custom code will be mostly contained in a separate file that you can easily view and keep safe.

-The generator can help you create such a partial class if you add a `svc:customize` element to the object's `config` element, and set the `extend="true"` attribute on it, as illustrated below.
+The generator can help you create such a partial class if you add an `svc:customize` element to the object's `config` element, and set the `extend="true"` attribute on it, as illustrated below.

 ```xml
 <object name="sales order">